-During the 2016-2017 flu season, the CDC reported that the flu shot was 48% effective at protecting otherwise healthy patients from contracting the influenza virus.
-The year before, it was 47% effective.
+During the 2016-2017 flu season, the CDC reported that the flu shot was 48 percent effective at protecting otherwise healthy patients from contracting the influenza virus.
+The year before, it was 47 percent effective.
 With these effectiveness rates, if you get the flu shot or not, you may still come down with the virus sometime this year.

 Long before the flu shot was ever invented, mothers, fathers and grandparents were administering age-old antidotes for the nasty flu virus that threatened the health of their families.
 We’ve tested some of those remedies and found several that will help treat the flu if it lands in your lap this year.
 We’ve also got a few ideas for flu prevention that may help you.
 Read on for some great tips on staying healthy during this extra-contagious time of year.

-One very easy way to increase your water consumption is to fill a re-usable water bottle every night before bed.
-Keep it closed, on your nightstand.
-Then right when you wake up, before you do anything else, drink it all.
+One very easy way to increase your water consumption is to fill a reusable water bottle every night before bed.
+Keep it close, such as on your nightstand.
+Then, right when you wake up before you do anything else, drink it all.
 After sleeping for eight hours, your organs are thirsty.
-You may not feel particularly thirsty.
-But once you begin drinking, you’ll be surprised at how easy it is to finish the entire bottle within a few minutes.
+You may not feel particularly thirsty, but once you begin drinking, you’ll be surprised at how easy it is to finish the entire bottle within a few minutes.
 Throughout the day, refill that water bottle and keep it close by.

-#2 – Consider adding a D3 supplement during flu season.
 The American Journal of Clinical Nutrition published a study in 2010.
 During flu season, they gave one group of school children a low dose of vitamin D3 and the other group a placebo.
-After tracking these students, they found that the children who took the D3 supplements were 42% less likely to be infected with the influenza virus than the group who didn’t receive the vitamin.
+After tracking these students, they found that the children who took the D3 supplements were 42 percent less likely to be infected with the influenza virus than the group who didn’t receive the vitamin.

 Adding cinnamon to your diet is simple.
 Put a teaspoon in your morning bowl of oatmeal or your fruit smoothie.
 Add it to your baked goods and stir your hot tea with a cinnamon stick.

-#4 – Diffuse essential oils in your home or office.
-Upon entering Peg Daily’s Complementary Medicine Center in Indianapolis, Indiana, one may notice a pleasant aroma filling the air.
-Daily swears by a blend of rosemary, lemongrass and eucalyptus essential oils diffused through the clinic to keep germs at bay during flu season.
+Upon entering Peggy Daly’s Complementary Medicine Center in Indianapolis, one may notice a pleasant aroma filling the air.
+Daly swears by a blend of rosemary, lemongrass and eucalyptus essential oils diffused through the clinic to keep germs at bay during flu season.

-Daily’s blend actually works.
-Psychiatry Research Journal put out a study showing that inhaling rosemary can diminish free radicals in the body – thus boosting the immune system.
+Daly’s blend actually works.
+Psychiatry Research Journal put out a study showing that inhaling rosemary can diminish free radicals in the body, thus boosting the immune system.
 Eucalyptus is a natural antibacterial and antiseptic.
 It reduces inflammation and clears the lungs.
-And lemongrass has been shown to inhibit microbial growth.
-All three of these powerhouse essential oils together can really make an impact on the spread of infections this flu season.
+Lemongrass has been shown to inhibit microbial growth.
+All three of these powerhouse essential oils together can make an impact on the spread of infections this flu season.

-#5 – Use a homemade (alcohol-free) hand sanitizer.
-The news outlet, CBS Atlanta, referenced a study about the negative effects of most hand sanitizers.
-The study finds that Triclosan, the active ingredient in nearly all commercial hand sanitizers, eliminates the good bacteria on your hands which allows the growth of anti-biotic resistant bacteria.
-Eew.
+CBS Atlanta referenced a study about the negative effects of most hand sanitizers.
+The study finds that Triclosan, the active ingredient in nearly all commercial hand sanitizers, eliminates the good bacteria on your hands which allows the growth of antibiotic-resistant bacteria.
 We’ve got a natural hand sanitizer recipe that’s perfect to use when soap and water are not available.